denten-books/plain-text/2-chapter.md

 viable) specifications.

-When viewed in the context of literary, book, and textual history (instead of the history of mathematics), the universal Turing machine signifies a culmination of several broad, long-term trends that begin with the invention of writing itself.
+When viewed in the context of literary, book, and textual history (instead of the history of mathematics, for example), the universal Turing machine signifies a culmination of several broad, long-term trends that begin with the invention of writing itself.
 Since much has been written on the first two of these periods, I will outline them briefly with the intention of elucidating the third in greater detail:

-1. The mechanization of type and the accompanying normalization of language that begins with the diffusion of movable type in China and Europe, circa 1040 (China) and 1450 (Germany) [@mcluhan_gutenberg_1962; @he_diffusion_1994;
+1. The mechanization of type and the accompanying normalization of language begins with the diffusion of movable type in China and Europe, circa 1040 (China) and 1450 (Germany) [@mcluhan_gutenberg_1962; @he_diffusion_1994;
 @needham_shorter_1994, 1-34; @febvre_coming_2010].
 With the invention of
 movable type and the typewriter, the variability of hand-written script can be